AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 How does this affect team performance?
 If the team can't push changes to an environment without waiting hours for a build queue to complete (this used to happen especially in legacy systems), for example, they are impeded by a significant bottleneck whose downstream effects are very significant.
 Simply put, a slow push to prod is just very difficult and time consuming to work around.
 Quality often suffers greatly as a result.

 _Metric: How many minutes or hours between code commit and a push to production does it take your team?_

+**Release cadence and Release punctuality**.
+How frequently do you release to production?
+While this is still a relevant metric for Continuous Delivery shops, it is more applicable to more traditional organisations.

+_Metric: Release punctuality = Release date - Intended release date_

+Your ideal target Release Punctuality days is zero.

+Your Intended release date should follow a reasonable pattern of course.
+If this is not the case, then you should fix this first as it is probably a significant contributor to missed release dates.

+A reluctance to target more ambitious release dates, say, even monthly (although some may find this delay amusing, many organisations regard this as reasonble).
+Common justifications include 'insuffient time to build a set of features', or 'lengthy regression cycles'.
+Interestingly, some teams resist due to the belief that more time is needed to ensure a quality release.
+Fortunately, there exists a robust positive correlation between a swift release cadence and release quality.
+Frequent releases facilitate constant testing and reduce code churn per release, leading to improved overall quality.

+**Regression test cycle time**
+It is still common to see regression test cycles of many days to over one week.
+It is unlikely that you have a high performing team if the regression test cycle takes a long period of time.
+There are a few reasons for this, one of which is that while the regression is taking place, the developers are likely committing un-tested code and features.
+Any bugs found and fixed during the regression cycle is unlikely to be tested properly.
+Moreover, a prolonged regression test cycle means that automation tests are not broad enough, robust enough, or trusted.
+And just one last point (there are more!), the potential for human error during regression testing is large.
+OK... one more... it is almost certain that you don't have performance tests.
+A manual regression test cycle for one person for less that 1/2 day for a large product is the maximum that you should aim for.

+_Metric: How long does a regression test cycle take for your product(s)?_

 ### Process and Bottlenecks